elfry2/manjaro-bloater/README.md

 # manjaro-bloater
-A collection of BASH scripts to automate my Manjaro GNOME post-install routines.
+A collection of BASH scripts to help automate my Manjaro GNOME post-install routines.
 USE AT YOUR OWN RISKS!

 ## Installation
 Execute the ```main.sh``` file.